tungstenfabric/opencontrails-docs/ReleaseInfo/R5.0/ReleaseNotes/rst/known-behavior.rst

 - 1767094 Kube DNS fails to come online come up in a multi-interface setup.

-- 1767466 In Contrail 5.0 release, with Contrail Helm charts, Kubernetes ingress Web UI URL does not work when Web UI is started with secure (TLS) option.
+- 1767466 In Tungsten Fabric 5.0 release, with Tungsten Fabric Helm charts, Kubernetes ingress Web UI URL does not work when Web UI is started with secure (TLS) option.

 - 1767470 SR-IOV installation is not supported with contrail-helm-deployer.